 Do you like rugged backcountry expeditions that are miles from the nearest road?
 Or are you more into a gentle nature walk?
 Do you prefer a long, flat walk through desert lowlands, or are you a peak bagger, ready to scramble over a boulder of any size?
 No matter your hiking style, the trails in and nearby Marana have got what you’re looking for.
 With so many miles to choose from, it can be hard to know where to start.
-Here are our top three hiking adventures in and nearby Marana, AZ.
+Here are our top three hiking adventures in and near Marana, AZ.

 1. Wild Burro Trail

 Distance: 11 miles, roundtrip

 Wild Burro Trail offers hikers a little bit of everything.
 From its trailhead near the Ritz-Carlton Dove Mountain, the path quickly drops into the Wild Burro Canyon and then curls up the canyon walls to a high pass.
 All along the way, you can enjoy incredible views of the volcanic rock that forms the Tortolita Mountains.
 Giant saguaros are an obvious attraction of this area, but so are the remarkable mesquite and cottonwood trees that take advantage of the seasonal surface water after it rains.